UTEN Portuguese Partners

 University of Porto (U. Porto) is the largest higher educational institution in Portugal.
 With15 schools and 69 research units, it covers all science fields and generates knowledge across a wide span of educational disciplines.

 The Knowledge and Technology Transfer Office of U. Porto supports the link between the academic and private sectors, acting in the fields of intellectual property (IPR), technology transfer (TT), entrepreneurship and spin-off creation, and university-industry relations.
 UPIN is certified by the National Structural Funds Managing Authority to provide services in the areas of RTD, TT and IPR.
-It is engaged in national and international networks: OTIC (Portuguese Network of Technology and Knowledge Transfer Workshops); GAPI (Portuguese Network of Industrial Property Promotion Units); TII (Technology Transfer and Innovation Association); ProTon Europe (European Knowledge Transfer Association) and the University Technology Enterprise Network (UTEN), a joint initiative with The University of Texas at Austin(USA), the Portuguese Ministry of Science and Education, and participating TT offices in Portugal.
+It is engaged in national and international networks: OTIC (Portuguese Network of Technology and Knowledge Transfer Workshops); GAPI (Portuguese Network of Industrial Property Promotion Units); TII (Technology Transfer and Innovation Association); ProTon Europe (European Knowledge Transfer Association) and the University Technology Enterprise Network (UTEN), a joint initiative with The University of Texas at Austin(USA), the Portuguese Ministry of Science, Technology and Higher Education, and participating TT offices in Portugal.

 UPTEC, Associação de Transferência de Tecnologia da Asprela, University of Porto